mrLSD/go-benchmark-app/README.md

-Our main aims - compare different web-applications that we want to compare with same benchmarks tools, same parametres, repeated and distributed in time.
+Our main aims - compare different web-applications that we want to compare with same benchmarks tools, same parameters, repeated and distributed in time.
 Get average results and compare it with other applications.

 This will allow us to analyze and compare the performance